 A 2018 review of suspicious deaths in Sydney found that 27 of the 88 were probable gay hate crimes.
-QNews Magazine looks back at the unsolved 1968 murder of a Brisbane gay man.
+QNews looks back at the unsolved 1968 murder of Brisbane gay man Gary Venamore.
 Despite a $250,000 reward for information, that crime remains unsolved.

 At the age of 35, Gary Venamore still lived at home with his mother in Kangaroo Point.
 His father died earlier in the year.
 Gary worked as a travel agent for Dalgetys.
 The multinational agricultural giant operated wool stores and wharves at Teneriffe.

 On Tuesday 5th November 1968, Venamore went out drinking after work.
 He met friends and work colleagues in some of the better city bars from 5 pm until 8.30 pm.
 At 8.30 pm he declared he should head home, but at least one friend suspected he would not.